Scalingo/clamav-buildpack/README.md

 - `freshclam` will use the default `database.clamav.net` mirror, unless specified otherwise (see [Environment](#environment) below).

+#### Memory consumption

+`clamd` requires quite a lot of RAM because it loads the complete virus definition database into memory.
+This allows it to be fast.

+During a database reload, `clamd`'s default behavior is to temporarily start a second scanning engine while scanning continues using the first engine.
+The old engine is removed as soon as all scans using the old engine have completed.

+Consequently, when a database reload occurs, `clamd` uses roughly twice as much memory as during nominal operations because 2 databases are loaded at the same time.
+That's why we recommend to use a 2XL container for your application.

+You can however disable this behavior by setting the `CLAMD_DISABLE_CONCURRENT_RELOAD` environment variable [see below](#CLAMD_DISABLE_CONCURRENT_RELOAD).
+This should allow you to go with an XL container.
+The counterpart is that **scans will be blocked during each database reload.**

 ### Environment

 The following environment variables are available for you to tweak your